Blok History, Family Crest & Coats of Arms

 Contemporary Notables of the name Blok (post 1700) +

-- David A. Blok, American Democrat politician, Member of Michigan Democratic State Central Committee, 1969; Candidate for Michigan State House of Representatives 54th District, 1972
+- David A. Blok, American Democratic Party politician, Member of Michigan Democratic State Central Committee, 1969; Candidate for Michigan State House of Representatives 54th District, 1972

 - Alexander Alexandrovich Blok (1880-1921), Russian poet